 As part of the FMEA/FMECA, potential failure propagation shall be assessed.

-For FMEA/FMECA refer to ECSS-Q-ST-30-02.

 Hardware-software interaction analysis (HSIA)

 HSIA shall be performed to ensure that the software reacts in an acceptable way to hardware failure.

 HSIA shall be performed at the level of the technical specification of the software.